VictorGaiva/rabbitmq-stream/guides/setup/configuration.md

 ### 1. Defaults

 At your `config/*.exs` file, you can provide a default configuration that will be passed to all the instances of each of the actors.
 But some of these options are ignored as they don't really make sense to be set at the default level.
-For example, the `:stream_name` option is ignored by the `Publisher` actor.
+For example, the `:stream_name` option is ignored by the `Producer` actor.
 You can see which options are ignored in the documentation of each actor.

 You can provide the default configuration like this: